jfrog/log-analytics/README.md

 td-agent -c fluentd.conf
 ```

+If Fluentd was installed with [fluentd-agent-installer.sh](https://raw.githubusercontent.com/jfrog/log-analytics/master/fluentd-installer/scripts/linux/fluentd-agent-installer.sh) this step can be skipped.
 Once td-agent has been installed on an Artifactory or Xray node you will also need to install the relevant plugin if you are using Splunk or Datadog:

 Splunk:
 ```